SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/EabEntry/save.md

 ---
-title: Integer save()
+title: crmscript_ref_EabEntry_save
-path: /EJScript/Classes/EabEntry/Member functions/Integer save()
+description: EabEntry.save()
-intellisense: 1
+intellisense: EabEntry.save
-classref: 1
 sortOrder: 276
 keywords: save()
+so.topic: reference
 ---

 This will save the current address book entry.
 If you did not load an existing entry, a new entry will be created, else it will update the loaded entry.